jonathonball/canticle/README.md

 # Canticle
-Canticle is a command-line music streaming application.
+Canticle is a command-line music/audio streaming application.
 It uses [Blessed](http://blessedjs.org/) as front-end for [youtube-dl](https://rg3.github.io/youtube-dl/) and [mplayer](http://www.mplayerhq.hu/design7/news.html).
 Canticle is designed for streaming only and does not download media for off-line playback.

 # NOTICE
-This application has not reached a release milestone.
-I don't think you should use it yet.
+This software uses the MIT License.

+# Development Status `PRE-RELEASE`
+Canticle has served me well for a good stretch of time even though I neglect doing work to improve it.
+If I were to put forth the effort to finish cleaning it up, it might even be something nice.
+Not sure if that'll ever happen.
+Occasionally dependencies will break this app; be patient, sometimes these things work themselves out.

 ## Features
 * Uses the entire terminal window to provide a friendly user interface.